giantswarm/roadmap/README.md

 **Q: Are all our plans and projects on the roadmap?**

 A: Typicaly yes.
 Please note, that things may move around, we may do things we didn't list and cancel things that we planned.
-We track postmortems and security related issues separately and don't include them in the Roadmap.
+We track postmortems and security related issues privately and don't include them in the Roadmap to ensure the safety of our customers.

 **Q: How can I provide feedback or ask for more information?**